ONEOK (NYSE:OKE) Issues FY 2022 Earnings Guidance

-ONEOK (NYSE:OKE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+ONEOK (NYSE:OKE – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided EPS guidance of $3.450-$4.070 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.780.
 The company issued revenue guidance of -.

-A number of equities analysts recently weighed in on the company.
-Credit Suisse Group lifted their price target on ONEOK from $62.00 to $64.00 and gave the stock a neutral rating in a research note on Thursday, November 11th.
-Citigroup lifted their target price on ONEOK from $60.00 to $62.00 and gave the company a neutral rating in a research note on Thursday, January 6th.
-Wolfe Research cut ONEOK from a peer perform rating to an underperform rating in a research note on Monday, January 10th.
-Barclays lowered their target price on ONEOK from $66.00 to $65.00 in a research note on Thursday, January 20th.
-Finally, Morgan Stanley lifted their price target on ONEOK from $60.00 to $65.00 and gave the company an equal weight rating in a report on Tuesday, November 23rd.
-One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and two have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, ONEOK currently has a consensus rating of Hold and a consensus target price of $65.14.
+Several equities analysts recently issued reports on the company.
+Mizuho upped their price objective on ONEOK from $61.00 to $63.00 and gave the company a neutral rating in a research report on Wednesday, March 2nd.
+Wells Fargo & Company upped their price objective on ONEOK from $66.00 to $69.00 and gave the company an equal weight rating in a research report on Tuesday, March 8th.
+Bank of America lowered their price objective on ONEOK from $68.00 to $66.00 and set a neutral rating on the stock in a research report on Tuesday, January 18th.
+Morgan Stanley upped their price objective on ONEOK from $60.00 to $65.00 and gave the company an equal weight rating in a research report on Tuesday, November 23rd.
+Finally, Barclays lowered their price target on ONEOK from $66.00 to $65.00 in a report on Thursday, January 20th.
+One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and two have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Hold and an average price target of $65.14.

-The firm also recently declared a quarterly dividend, which was paid on Monday, February 14th.
-Shareholders of record on Monday, January 31st were given a $0.935 dividend.
-This represents a $3.74 annualized dividend and a yield of 5.44%.
-The ex-dividend date was Friday, January 28th.
-ONEOK’s dividend payout ratio is currently 111.31%.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, February 14th.
+Stockholders of record on Monday, January 31st were paid a $0.935 dividend.
+The ex-dividend date of this dividend was Friday, January 28th.
+This represents a $3.74 annualized dividend and a dividend yield of 5.66%.
+ONEOK’s dividend payout ratio (DPR) is 111.31%.

-In other news, Director Mark W. Helderman sold 30,000 shares of the business’s stock in a transaction that occurred on Thursday, March 3rd.
-The stock was sold at an average price of $67.27, for a total transaction of $2,018,100.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Insiders own 0.63% of the company’s stock.
+In other ONEOK news, Director Mark W. Helderman sold 30,000 shares of the stock in a transaction on Thursday, March 3rd.
+The stock was sold at an average price of $67.27, for a total value of $2,018,100.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Corporate insiders own 0.63% of the company’s stock.

-A number of large investors have recently made changes to their positions in OKE.
-Barclays PLC grew its position in ONEOK by 96.5% in the fourth quarter.
-Barclays PLC now owns 1,646,508 shares of the utilities provider’s stock valued at $96,750,000 after acquiring an additional 808,702 shares during the period.
-Allstate Corp boosted its stake in ONEOK by 293.6% in the fourth quarter.
-Allstate Corp now owns 47,213 shares of the utilities provider’s stock worth $2,774,000 after purchasing an additional 35,217 shares in the last quarter.
-California State Teachers Retirement System boosted its stake in ONEOK by 3.3% in the fourth quarter.
-California State Teachers Retirement System now owns 825,603 shares of the utilities provider’s stock worth $48,512,000 after purchasing an additional 26,416 shares in the last quarter.
-NewEdge Advisors LLC boosted its stake in ONEOK by 402.8% in the fourth quarter.
-NewEdge Advisors LLC now owns 26,322 shares of the utilities provider’s stock worth $1,547,000 after purchasing an additional 21,087 shares in the last quarter.
-Finally, Parametric Portfolio Associates LLC boosted its stake in ONEOK by 0.4% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 2,539,501 shares of the utilities provider’s stock worth $149,221,000 after purchasing an additional 10,720 shares in the last quarter.
+Several large investors have recently added to or reduced their stakes in OKE.
+California State Teachers Retirement System boosted its stake in ONEOK by 3.3% in the 4th quarter.
+California State Teachers Retirement System now owns 825,603 shares of the utilities provider’s stock worth $48,512,000 after purchasing an additional 26,416 shares during the period.
+Metropolitan Life Insurance Co NY boosted its stake in ONEOK by 16.0% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 50,524 shares of the utilities provider’s stock worth $2,969,000 after purchasing an additional 6,975 shares during the period.
+Allstate Corp boosted its stake in ONEOK by 293.6% in the 4th quarter.
+Allstate Corp now owns 47,213 shares of the utilities provider’s stock worth $2,774,000 after purchasing an additional 35,217 shares during the period.
+Thrivent Financial for Lutherans boosted its stake in ONEOK by 5.5% in the 4th quarter.
+Thrivent Financial for Lutherans now owns 28,630 shares of the utilities provider’s stock worth $1,653,000 after purchasing an additional 1,498 shares during the period.
+Finally, NewEdge Advisors LLC boosted its stake in ONEOK by 402.8% in the 4th quarter.
+NewEdge Advisors LLC now owns 26,322 shares of the utilities provider’s stock worth $1,547,000 after purchasing an additional 21,087 shares during the period.
 Hedge funds and other institutional investors own 64.90% of the company’s stock.

 About ONEOK (Get Rating)